awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 1. In the **Specify schedule** section, choose either **On Schedule** or **No schedule**\.
 If you choose **On Schedule**, then use the buttons provided to create a cron or rate schedule for the association\.

 1. In the **Advanced options** section:
    + In **Compliance severity**, choose a severity level for the association\.
-Compliance reporting will indicate whether the association state is compliant or non\-compliant, along with the severity level you indicate here\.
+Compliance reporting will indicate whether the association state is compliant or noncompliant, along with the severity level you indicate here\.
 For more information, see [About State Manager association compliance](sysman-compliance-about.md#sysman-compliance-about-association)\.

 1. In the **Rate control** section, configure options for running State Manager associations across of fleet of managed instances\.
 For more information about these options, see [About targets and rate controls in State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.